nandac/letterloom/tests/test-invalid-footer/test.typ

       (
         name: "Sir Austin Dimbleby"
       )
-    )
+    ),
+    footer: "invalid footer"
   )),
-  "panicked with: \"to address must be a content block.\"" )
+  "panicked with: \"footer element must be a dictionary.\"" )

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \